| Title: | D-Score for Child Development |

 with the full posterior density of the D-score at each quadrature point.

-).
-Code that depends on the result being a matrix
+a data.frame).
+Code that depends on the result being a matrix may break

 and may need adaptation.